ZLYONZ/ZLYONZ/README.md

 - 👋 Hi, I’m @ZLYONZ
-- 👀 I’m interested in ...
+- 👀 I’m interested in Apple
 - 🌱 I’m currently learning Swift
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me lyonzlt@gmail.com

 <!---
 ZLYONZ/ZLYONZ is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.